 You know that time you stumbled upon a missile launcher on your way to work?
 Okay, maybe that didn’t happen and never will, but please read how some serious fact-checkers investigated such a situation.
 It’s like CSI, MacGyver and Sherlock Holmes all rolled into one excellent package.
 Quote of the week “Soon, fact-checking will not only […]

-Fact-checking journalism project (Page 4)
+Fact-checking and accountability journalism project (Page 4)

 The American Press Institute is leading a project to increase and improve the practice of fact-checking and accountability journalism.

 The grant-funded project supports research to improve political fact-checking, and works with news organizations to significantly increase and improve accountability journalism practices as well as contribute to public debates on the topic.

 You can follow the work of the project here, including our Fact-Checking Resource Page.
 Sign up for the weekly newsletter or enroll in our free online course.
 For more information or to be involved, contact Jane Elizabeth, senior manager for the program, at firstname.lastname@example.org.

 There’s an International Day of Yoga and a National Grammar Day, so why not an International Fact-Checking Day?
 The IFCN is promoting a series of activities for April 2.
 Find out more here.
 ABC Fact Check is back Last year, the Australian Broadcasting Corporation shut down its Fact Check unit after the government halted funding.
 Before […]

 A year ago, Poynter and the American Press Institute combined their respective fact-checking/accountability newsletters to create this newsletter.
 We want to know how we can improve this year, and we hope you’ll take a moment to answer this quick survey.
 Thanks for your support.
 Quote of the week “This problem has nothing to do with freedom […]